EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/creating_web_project.md

-## Step 5: Adding the Front End
+## Step 5: Add the Front End

-After we have completed the configuration of the web application, we can add the front end of the application for displaying the queried battery data.

-In this step, extract the provided front-end package into the Java web project with the following.
+After configuring the web application, you need to add the front end of the application to display the queried battery data.
+Extract the provided front-end package into the Java web project by the following steps:

 1. Download the front-end package `Front_End.zip` from https://github.com/EnvisionIot/developer_bootcamp/tree/master/App_Front_End.

 2. Extract the front-end package to the `resources` directory of the Java web project.
-Ensure that the `static` directory, `templates` directory, and the `application.properties` file are under the same directory.
-The directory structure is as per the following.
+Ensure that `static`, `templates`, and `application.properties` are under the same directory.
+The directory structure should look like this:

    ```shell
    ├── src